 Fix 2: Update your graphics driver

-The error message suggests that the error is, very likely, graphics-related.
-In other words, you might be a victim of a broken or outdated graphics driver.
-So before trying anything more complicated, definitely make sure you’re using the latest correct GPU driver.
+The Dev Error 6068 message suggests a DirectX issue, which means it could be graphics-related.
+In other words, you might be using a broken or outdated graphics driver.
+So before trying anything more complicated, definitely check if you’re using the latest GPU driver.

 You can update your graphics driver manually, by visiting the graphics card manufacturer’s website (NVIDIA/AMD), finding your model and downloading the latest correct driver installer.
-But if you don’t have the time or patience to update your video drivers manually, you can, instead, do it automatically with Driver Easy.
+But if you don’t have the time or patience to update manually, you can, instead, do it automatically with Driver Easy.

 - Download and install Driver Easy.